cyberCBM/ScPlayer/README.md

 Just put your downloaded directory parallel to the Juce directory (It will onbly required when we will remove hard links) Currently all the modules from Juce and DrowAudio are hard put in build files.

+#CsTeam

+CsTeam is SUM of LoKo(people) willingly developes CsPlayer.
+CyberCBM Owns most rights (Though GPUV2 Licence) and responsible for work inside CsPlayer.
+Other helping Members in CsTeam are NREZ, Hammer, ParS, Vrushabh.
+NREZ around playerComponent to play/pause, stop, next, previous audio files, Hammer around Client player and nework realated work, ParS work to create playList and playList related facilities, Vrushabh's work is to manage Client players that connect to Server Player.

 ## License Copyright (C) 2012 by CsPlayer Team

 Unless otherwise marked, files in CsPlayer are published under the GNU General Public License v2.
 A copy of the licence is contained within each source file.